-Similarly, as a global financial institution, the Barclays Bank Group must comply with applicable sanctions laws and regulations in every jurisdiction in which it operates, or which apply to it because of its place of incorporation.
+Similarly, the Issuer must comply with applicable sanctions laws and regulations in every jurisdiction in which it operates, or which apply to it because of its place of incorporation.
 Sanctions restrict activities with targeted countries, governments, entities, individuals, and industries.

-Tax evasion is a financial crime and a predicate offence to money laundering in the UK and in many other countries in which we operate.
-The Barclays Bank Group may be exposed to risks associated with tax evasion by virtue of its interactions with customers and clients or in connection with employees or third parties acting on our behalf.
+Tax evasion is a financial crime and a predicate offence in many other countries in which the Issuer operates.
+The Issuer may be exposed to risks associated with tax evasion by virtue of its interactions with customers and clients or in connection with employees or third parties acting on the Issuer's behalf.

-The laws and regulations associated with financial crime risks can have broad application and, in certain circumstances, may have extraterritorial application.
-Failure to appropriately manage the risks associated with these four areas undermines market integrity and may result in harm to the Barclays Bank Group's clients, customers, counterparties or employees, diminished confidence in financial products and services, damage to the Barclays Bank Group's reputation, regulatory breaches and/or financial penalties.
+Failure to appropriately manage the risks associated with these four areas undermines market integrity and may result in harm to the Issuer's clients, customers, counterparties or employees, diminished confidence in financial products and services, damage to the Issuer's reputation, regulatory breaches and/or financial penalties.

-- 11. Regulatory action in the event a bank or investment firm in the Group is failing or likely to fail, including the exercise by the Resolution Authority of a variety of statutory resolution powers, could materially adversely affect the value of the Securities - (a) The Issuer and the Barclays Bank Group are subject to substantial resolution powers
+11. Regulatory action in the event the Issuer is failing or likely to fail, including the exercise by any Relevant Resolution Authority of a variety of statutory resolution powers, could materially adversely affect the value of the Securities

+(a) The Issuer is subject to substantial resolution powers